-“If you tell a big enough lie and tell it frequently enough, it will be believed." - Adolf Hitler, dictator of Nazi Germany (1934 - 45)
+“If you tell a big enough lie and tell it frequently enough, it will be believed."

-These skills include:
+These skills encompass:

-The two main topics:
+The two main topics are as follows:

-'The Dawn Raids' internal assessment report: As part of the 'Black Civil Rights' topic students will learn and then write a report on the Dawn Raids that occurred in New Zealand during the mid 1970's, a shameful passage concerning race relations in our countries history.
-It was when the government charged the police to arrest individuals who they believed had overstayed their work or travel visas - most of these individuals were from neighboring Pasifika countries.
+- 'Dawn Raids' internal assessment report: As part of the '20th Century Civil Rights' topic, students will research and write a report on the significance of the 'Dawn Raids' that occurred in New Zealand during the mid-1970s.
+This event, which reflects a dark chapter in the country's history regarding race relations, involved the government authorizing immigration and police personnel to arrest individuals suspected of overstaying their work or travel visas, with many of those targeted being from neighboring Pasifika countries.

 Contributions and Equipment/Stationery

 Stationery: A lever arch folder, subject dividers and A4 lined paper.
-A document wallet cardboard foolscap for the research assessment.
+A document cardboard wallet foolscap for the research assessment.

-Digital learning device: This course will have an online learning component that would suit Bring Your Own Device - with students bringing a netbook or laptop to class to access resources and activities through the class Schoology page.
+Digital learning device: This course will have an online learning component that would suit 'Bring Your Own Device' - with students bringing a netbook or laptop to class to access resources and activities through the class Schoology page.
 Bringing a device is not compulsory but encouraged.

-Total Credits Available: 20 credits.
+Total Credits Available: 15 credits.

-Externally Assessed Credits: 8 credits.
+Externally Assessed Credits: 5 credits.

-Internally Assessed Credits: 12 credits.
+Internally Assessed Credits: 10 credits.